 The ceremony itself lasts approximately 20-to-30ish wondrous minutes.
 But honestly, for the Bride and Groom...time barely exists up there, and neither does it for me.
 It's a transcendental experience.

 I sign, copy, stamp and mail your marriage license to the County Clerk’s office from whence you obtained it.
-Within a week or two, I’ll send your Keepsake Ceremony and a decorative Certificate of Marriage.
+Within a week or two, if you so wish and specifically ask me, I’ll send your Keepsake Ceremony and a decorative Certificate of Marriage.